Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Introduction

 As shown in Fig.~\ref{fig2}, ML can be grouped into conventional methods and ANNs.
-In conventional methods, SVM, \emph{$k$-Nearest Neighbor} (KNN), \emph{Random Forest} (RF) and other methods have been applied to the MIA task.
+In conventional methods, SVM, \emph{$k$-Nearest Neighbor} (KNN), \emph{Random Forest} (RF), and other methods have been applied to the MIA task.
 For example, work~\cite{Li-2015-ACIA} proposes an automatic EM classification system based on content-based image analysis techniques.
-There are four features (histogram descriptor, geometric feature, Fourier descriptor and internal structure histogram) extracted from the Sobel edge detector based segmentation result for training SVM to perform the classification task.
+Four features (histogram descriptor, geometric feature, Fourier descriptor, and internal structure histogram) are extracted from the Sobel edge detector-based segmentation result for training SVM to perform the classification task.
 For ten EM classes tested in this work, the mean of average precisions obtained by the system amounts to 94.75\%~\cite{Kulwa-2019-ASSM}.
 An automatic identification approach of TB is proposed in~\cite{Forero-2003-AITT}.
-The Canny edge technique is applied for edge detection, followed by a non-maxima suppression and a hysteresis threshold operations.
+The Canny edge technique is applied for edge detection, followed by non-maxima suppression and hysteresis threshold operations.
 After that, a morphological closing operation is applied.
 Then compactness and eccentricity features are extracted in one branch, and the same segmented images are passed through $k$-means clustering in the second branch.
-Each branch independently goes to classification part using the nearest neighbour classifier.
+Each branch independently goes to the classification part using the nearest neighbor classifier.
 The average results obtained from the two branches are 93.30\% and 100\% sensitivity for the first and second branches~\cite{Kulwa-2019-ASSM}.
-In~\cite{Di-2011-UZAS}, a content-based MIA work based on ZooImage automated system is introduced, where 1437 objects of 11 taxa are classified using four shape features and a \emph{Random Forest} (RF) classifier, and a general classification accuracy of 83.92\% is finally achieved~\cite{Li-2016-CMIA}.
+In~\cite{Di-2011-UZAS}, a MIA work based on the ZooImage automated system is introduced, where 1437 objects of 11 taxa are classified using four shape features and a RF classifier.
+The classification accuracy of 83.92\% is finally achieved~\cite{Li-2016-CMIA}.